 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-Lightspeed and Shopify are both popular retail POS systems, but they excel in slightly different areas.
-After researching and user-testing the best retail POS systems, we found Shopify to be a natural fit for sellers with an online store due to its extensive stock management tools and e-commerce integrations, while Lightspeed Retail’s barcoded inventory and advanced multi-store management features will make it an asset to established brick-and-mortar locations and chains.
+Lightspeed and Shopify are both popular retail POS systems with excellent stock controls, but they excel in slightly different areas.
+After researching and user-testing the best retail POS systems, we found Shopify to be a natural fit for sellers with an online store due to its extensive delivery options and e-commerce integrations, while Lightspeed Retail’s barcoded inventory and advanced multi-store management features will make it an asset to established brick-and-mortar locations and chains.

 If you’re really torn between both providers, our research found that Shopify is a slightly better choice overall, due to its cleaner interface and wider selection of hardware options.
-Lightspeed Retail’s feature-rich POS system is more than likely to meet your needs too though, as long as you’re able to front its entry price of $79 per month.
+Lightspeed Retail’s feature-rich POS system is still an excellent option for in-person sellers though – especially those with large or complex stocks – as long as they’re able to front its entry price of $79 per month.

 Lightspeed vs Shopify: At a Glance